joyent/conch-api/Conch/docs/vison.md

 RFDs.

-Conch is designed in public as much as possible, though there some components that currently closed (until they can be scrubbed for security.)
+Conch is designed in public as much as possible, though there some components that are currently closed (until they can be scrubbed for security.)

-## Code Review Continuous Integration
+## Development Process

 All Pull Requests to Conch repos require code review by at least one engineer.